Cajunvoodoo/kernel-development-flake/README.md

 Then a new package set called `linuxDev` is then added as an overlay using `linuxPackagesFor`.

-### Rust Support
+#### Rust Support

-Rust support is enabled by using the default configuration with `enableRust = true` or setting `RUST = true` in the kernel configuration.
+Rust support is enabled by using the default configuration with `enableRust = true`, or setting `RUST = true` in the kernel configuration.
 The build will automatically pick up up the value set in the kernel config and build correctly.

-### Kernel Modules
+#### Kernel Modules

 The kernel modules are built using nix.
 You can build them manually with `nix build .#helloworld` and `nix build .#rust`.
 They are copied into the initramfs for you.
 There is a `buildCModule` and `buildRustModule` function exposed for building your own modules (`build/rust-module.nix` and `build/c-module.nix`).

-### eBPF Support
+#### eBPF Support

 eBPF is enabled by default.
 This makes the initrd much larger due to needing python for `bcc`, and the compile time of the linux kernel longer.
 You can disable it by setting `enableBPF = false` in `flake.nix`.

+#### initramfs

+The initial ram disk is built using the new [make-initrd-ng](https://github.com/NixOS/nixpkgs/tree/master/pkgs/build-support/kernel/make-initrd-ng).
+It is called through its [nix wrapper](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/kernel/make-initrd-ng.nix) which safely copies the nix store packages needed over.
+To see how to include modules and other options see the builder, `build/initramfs.nix`.

-### Remote GDB
+#### GDB

 Remote GDB debugging is activated through the `rungdb` command (`build/run-gdb.nix`).
 It wraps GDB to provide the kernel source in the search path, loads `vmlinux`, sources the kernel gdb scripts, and then connects to the VM.
 An alias is provided `lx-symbols-nix` that runs the `lx-symbols` command with all the provided modules' nix store paths as search directories.

-### initramfs

-The initial ram disk is built using the new [make-initrd-ng](https://github.com/NixOS/nixpkgs/tree/master/pkgs/build-support/kernel/make-initrd-ng).
-It is called through its [nix wrapper](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/kernel/make-initrd-ng.nix) which safely copies the nix store packages needed over.
-To see how to include modules and other options see the builder, `build/initramfs.nix`.

 ### Editor